fcosrno/fica-php/README.md

 # Fica

-PHP class to return Social Security and Medicare amounts from a give number.
+PHP class to return Social Security and Medicare amounts from a given number.

 ## Example
 There is a working example in example/index.php